theoffricial/blog/apps/unicop/blog/2022-08-06-typescript-type-checking-faster-part-1-incremental-builds.md

 ## Concept 💭 - Incremental Build

 Incremental build - When a compiler/transpiler program save information on previous compilation, to have a sort of understanding and detecting the least costly way to do the compilation next time.
-The information usually maps the project dependencies graph and use it to re-builds only parts depends on the latest changes, which each tool implements it in its own method.
+The information usually maps the project dependencies graph and use it to re-build only parts that depend on the latest changes, which each tool implements it in its own method.

 ## The Solution 🛠 - Your implementation guide